-For nearly four decades, Steven Carlyle Cronig has represented developers, borrowers and commercial and private lenders in a variety of commercial real estate development transactions.
+For four decades, Steven Carlyle Cronig has represented developers, borrowers and commercial and private lenders in a variety of commercial real estate development transactions.
 His practice also includes advising individuals and businesses on the effects of climate change and rising sea levels on real estate development and lending.

-In addition, Mr. Cronig advises commercial and private lenders in connection with the structuring of new asset-secured loans, construction financing, mezzanine financing, the purchase of existing portfolio assets from other lenders, and participation agreements among consortia of lenders.
+Mr. Cronig advises commercial and private lenders in connection with the structuring of new asset-secured loans, construction financing, mezzanine financing, the purchase of existing portfolio assets from other lenders, and participation agreements among consortia of lenders.
 He also advises on the administration of lender portfolio assets, including: negotiation and preparation of initial loan commitment letters, the review of title on behalf of lenders, the preparation of loan documentation and the closing of loan transactions, lender due diligence activities, construction loan administration and loan workout and disposition activities.

 Honors & Awards

 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability

 - Named "Dealmaker of the Year" by ALM Miami Daily Business Review, 2014